BenjaminKCooper/Open-Branch-Files-VSCode/README.md

   <h3 align="center">A VSCode Extension by Ben Cooper</h3>
 </p>

-> For fast-paced ticket oriented git workflows that necessitate going back-and-forth to different branches.
+> For ticket oriented git workflows that necessitate going back-and-forth to different branches.
 Quickly open up all the files that have been used on your current branch.

 </br>